hasanzaidi1/14Stars-project/README.md

 ## Development Notes
 - Static HTML resides in `public_html`; Express is configured with `app.use(express.static('public_html'))`.
+- Feature modules live in `src/modules/<domain>` and bundle their controller/model/routes together so you can reuse those pieces in tests, CLIs, or future services without digging through unrelated folders.
 - `utils/helpers.js` centralizes validation helpers, school-year computation, and DB utilities reused by multiple controllers.
 - No automated tests exist yet (`npm test` is a placeholder).
 Add Jest or another runner before extending mission-critical code.
 - When modifying database tables, update both the schema file _and_ any dependent model/controller validation logic to keep the API stable.